 Legal Structures for Intentional Communities in the United States

-The article includes seven steps every community needs to follow to create a legal structure, the benefits of creating a legal entity, and a brief exploration of the most common types for intentional communities.
+This resource includes the seven steps every community needs to follow to create a legal structure, the benefits of creating a legal entity, and a brief exploration of the most common types of structures for intentional communities.